Recreating this Classic FASTER at Home!

 After a few rounds of recipe testing, this mole sauce recipe was born.
-And it is indeed the BEST because it is also the EASIEST and the CLOSEST to the traditional Mexican sauce as you can get without being so labor intensive.
+And it is indeed the BEST because it is also the EASIEST and the CLOSEST to the traditional version as you can get without being so labor or time intensive.

 What Is Mole Sauce?